MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/developer/entities/syncerror.md

 Failure reason and other detailed information for a record that failed to sync.

 > [!NOTE]
-> The Microsoft Dynamics 365 Field Service Sync Error (SyncError) table extends the [Microsoft Dataverse Sync Error (SyncError) table](/power-apps/developer/data-platform/reference/entities/syncerror).
+> The Microsoft Dynamics 365 Field Service Sync Error (SyncError) table extends the [Microsoft Dynamics 365 Sync Error (SyncError) table](/dynamics365/developer/entities/syncerror).